 As such, nearly every aspect of the application has some component geared toward discerning if a candidate is the right fit.
 Kellogg takes great pride in identifying candidates who have really self- reflected on what they want, how Kellogg will get them there and how their aspirations support a broader vision for having a positive impact.
 This year, Kellogg has re-calibrated its second essay question, replacing ‘how have you grown in the past and intend to grow at Kellogg’ with a one squarely aimed at understanding the values that shape you.

-As a Fortuna Admissions coach and Kellogg Alumni Admissions Interviewer, I’m practiced at discerning how the best candidates translate their experiences into a narrative that’s both genuine and distinctive.
+As a Fortuna Admissions coach and former Kellogg Alumni Admissions Interviewer, I’m practiced at discerning how the best candidates translate their experiences into a narrative that’s both genuine and distinctive.
 So let’s talk strategy.

 First, you’ll want to understand why Kellogg is asking each question and what adcom is hoping to uncover.
 The clues, of course, are embedded within the questions themselves: